 - Reading Rockets is a national public media literacy initiative full of good information.

-- Reading specialist teacher Tiffany Peltier writes a great blog called Understanding The Science of Reading.
+- Reading specialist teacher Tiffany Peltier writes a blog called Understanding The Science of Reading.

-- Wiley Blevins is a teacher and author whose website contains great information, such as this.
+- Wiley Blevins is a teacher and author whose website contains useful information.